 After all this movement explosion, something strange happened.
 Exercise started to become odd.
 While ordinary people in the past used to move thanks to the physical labor, work started to become more intellectual and the only people in the cities interested in movement where the athletes or the soldiers preparing for war.
 With the coming of the Welfare State during the second half of the XX century, sedentarism started to become a public health problem.

 It is in this context where movement comes in.
 The 60’s represented a revolution against all the traditional culture, exploring the past to solve an existential crisis.
 The realm of the physical had suffered the same phenomenon as communication or economics, where an intermediary like language or money had came to totally replace what it was meant to facilitate.
-A means like sports had become an end for and to itself, each time more specialized and divided in different practices without a sense of functionality for its main purpose: movement.
+A mean like sports had become an end for and to itself, each time more specialized and divided into different practices without a sense of functionality for its main purpose: movement.

 For example, it is very different to say that we humans do sports than to say that we move.
 While the first concept is anthropocentric, technical and focused on the few, the second one includes not only humans but also animals and all of life.
 That is why the intermediation phenomenon that sports had created was one of Separation, where we had divided man from nature, art from function, body from mind, play from work, strength from flexibility, performance from aesthetics and movement from philosophy.
 For example in Gymnastics, which still is the sport that probably guards the best movement quality, in the words of the champion Kōhei Uchimura has increasingly lost its artistic part to become a technical world without notions like improvisation.